ali1dc/kafka/documents/monitoring.md

 Now let's dive into each tool and talk about how we can set them up.

 ## Prometheus
-For automating the process of installation, we can use [this Chef cookbook](https://supermarket.chef.io/cookbooks/prometheus-platform), however for simplicity, I will show you how to install it by some shell command:

-The first thing we need is an EC2 instance, create an Ubuntu 16.04 EC2 instance on AWS and ssh into it.
-We can use [this cookbook](https://supermarket.chef.io/cookbooks/prometheus-platform) to automate the process of installation Now we are ready to install and configure the Prometheus:
+For automating the process of installation, we can use [this Chef cookbook](https://supermarket.chef.io/cookbooks/prometheus-platform), however for simplicity, I will show you how to install it by some shell command, but first, we need an EC2 instance withUbuntu 16.04 on it.
+Create one and ssh into it.
+Now we are ready to install and configure the Prometheus:

 ### Downloading Prometheus
 From the Prometheus [download](https://prometheus.io/download/) website, download and set up the latest stable version: